 Established in 1924, the Country Side Homes Association is roughly bordered by Wornall Avenue on the west and Oak Street on the east, and runs from 51st Terrace(-ish) south to 57th Street.
 It is comprised of nine subdivisions and includes 478 properties.

-In 1984, most of the CSHA was placed on the National Register of Historic Places (named the "Simpson-Yeoman's/Country Side Historic District and Expansions"), and the western half was also given "historic" designation by the City of Kansas City, MO under the moniker "Simpson-Yeoman's/Country Side Historic District".
-In 2011, the property at 48 E. 52nd Street (built in 1908 for J. C. Nichols and where he resided through 1915) was also designated historic by the City of Kansas City, MO (it is a separate designation from the "Simpson-Yeomans" district).
+In 2011, the property at 48 E. 52nd Street (built in 1908 for J. C. Nichols and where he resided through 1915) was designated historic by the City of Kansas City, MO (it is a separate designation from the "Simpson-Yeomans" district).

 The maps below show the CSHA boundaries as well as the boundaries of those specially-designated areas (to enlarge a map, right-click the image and open it in a new tab).

-The subdivisions which comprise the
+The nine subdivisions which comprise the

-Country Side Homes Association
+Country Side Homes Association:

 This map shows the segment of the